At the end of the PyRat course, we organize a tournament between the programs developed by the students.

 - The number of your group;

 Unfortunately, we won’t have time to get everyone to compete in the final tournament.
-Consequently, we will proceed in the form of pools in which all players will compete two by two, in two winning rounds.
+Consequently, we will proceed in the form of pools in which all players will compete against each other, in two winning rounds.

 In each pool, we will keep the best program, i.e., the one with the highest number of points in the pool matches (1 point for a win, 0.5 for a tie).
-In the event of a tie, we will consider as winner the program with lower total execution time.
+In the event of a tie after all matches, we will consider as best program the program with lower total execution time.

 Once the winners of the pools have been determined (16 AIs), the tournament itself will take place in an amphitheater.
 The matches will be randomly determined.

-The winner of the tournament will win a trophy, and his AI will serve as the final boss for next year’s students!
+The winner of the tournament will win a trophy, and their AI will serve as the final boss for next year’s students!

 PyRat parameters used